deploymenttheory/terraform-provider-jamfpro/README.md

 This documentation provides a detailed explanation of the configuration options available in the `provider.tf` file for setting up the Jamf Pro provider in Terraform.

+### Concurrency
+- Concurrency for the HTTP client in this provider has been disabled due to Terraform's parallelism.
+- You can adjust concurrency by setting the Terraform parallelism count using `terraform apply -parallelism=X` (the default is 10).

+### Cookie Jar
+- The cookie jar has been removed as it is redundant with Terraform's parallelism.
+- Please use the cookie lock (which enforces a single cookie across all parallel instances of Terraform) or set a custom cookie (which remains consistent across all instances of Terraform).

 ## Configuration Schema

 ### `instance_domain`